-Samoa’s first elected female Prime Minister Fiame Naomi Mata’afa who became popular with her anti-China stance was locked out of the parliament Monday and not allowed to take an oath by the incumbent Prime Minister Tuilaepa Aiono Sailele Malielegaoni.
+Samoa’s first elected female Prime Minister Fiame Naomi Mata’afa was locked out of the parliament Monday and not allowed to take oath by the incumbent Prime Minister Tuilaepa Aiono Sailele Malielegaoni.

 Malielegaoni, who has been the prime minister since 1998, refused to resign after losing the April 9 election by one seat.

-Mata’afa is the leader of the FAST party and Malielegaoni is the leader of the Human Rights Protection Party (HRPP).
+Mata’afa is the leader of FAST party and Malielegaoni is the leader of Human Rights Protection Party (HRPP).

 The FAST led coalition won 26 of the parliament’s 51 seats but HRPP also claims to have won 26 seats.

 Malielegaoni’s party has been in power for four decades.

 Samoa, a country with two major islands, with a total population of about 2 lacs has been peaceful for years.